AnthropoidFHJ/Low-Latency-AI-Voice-Agent/README.md

 ---

-**This project demonstrates cutting-edge real-time voice AI technology, focusing on ultra-low latency conversational experiences through advanced audio processing and AI integration.**
+**This project was developed as an intern task for Empowering Energy, demonstrating cutting-edge real-time voice AI technology with ultra-low latency conversational experiences.**

 ---

 **Author:** Ferdous Hasan
-**Date:** July 27, 2025
+**Date:** July 26, 2025